smartcontractkit/external-adapters-js/packages/sources/coingecko/README.md

 ##### NOTE: the `price` endpoint is temporarily still supported, however, is being deprecated.
 Please use the `crypto` endpoint instead.

+Overrides can be provided as input parameters, as specified below, or be hardcoded into the `symbolToSymbolOverrides.json` or `symbolToIdOverrides.json` files in the `./src/config folder`.
+Overrides specified as input parameters take precedence.
+The order of operations for performing overrides is as follows:

+1. Evaluate symbol-to-id overrides from input params.\n'+
+2. Evaluate symbol-to-symbol overrides from input params, ignoring any symbols that were already overridden to ids during step 1.
+3. Evaluate symbol-to-id overrides from the input params again in case any symbol-to-symbol overrides introduced a new overridden symbol.
+4. Evaluate symbol-to-id overrides specified in `symbolToIdOverrides.json`, ignoring any symbols that were already overridden to ids during step 1 or 3.
+5. Evaluate symbol-to-symbol overrides specified in `symbolToSymbolOverrides.json`, ignoring any symbols that were already overridden to ids during step 1, 3 or 4.
+6. Evaluate symbol-to-symbol overrides from input params again in case any overriding symbols from `symbolToSymbolOverrides.json` are overridden in the symbol-to-symbol overrides from input params.
+7. Evaluate symbol-to-id overrides from the input params again in case any symbol-to-symbol overrides introduced a new overridden symbol.
+8. Evaluate symbol-to-id overrides specified in `symbolToIdOverrides.json`, ignoring any symbols that were already overridden to ids during step 1, 3, 4 or 7.

 ### Input Params

 Query the crypto price from [Coingecko](https://api.coingecko.com/api/v3/simple/price)